omarammura-dev/stripe-quarkus/README.md

-# stripe-demo-implementation
+# stripe-quarkus-implementation

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This is a simple Quarkus project demonstrating the integration of the Stripe payment processing library.
+The project includes a REST API with endpoints for handling payment-related operations using the Stripe Java library.

 ## Running the application in dev mode